3 December 1971

 Indo-Pakistan War began.

 The 1971 Indo-Pak War began which culminated in the birth of a new nation Bangladesh.
+Read more about this incident for the IAS exam.

 - At the time of Indian independence from Britain in 1947, the country was also partitioned into India and Pakistan, the latter as a Muslim country.